 To avoid this temptation, I suggest we carefully read, ponder, and pray about how this priesthood principle might apply to us in our callings in Scouting: “We have learned by sad experience that it is the nature and disposition of almost all men, as soon as they get a little authority, as they suppose, they will immediately begin to exercise unrighteous dominion” (D&C 121:39).

 To align ourselves with the few who are “chosen,” we need to resist this temptation.
 When we exercise too much control over our Scouts, we deprive them of opportunities of learning how to solve problems and become responsible citizens.

 “Scout-led” does not mean the Scoutmaster plays no role.
-Some scoutmasters feel that Scout-led means that the Scouts do whatever they want to do.
+Some Scoutmasters feel that Scout-led means that the Scouts do whatever they want to do.
 The Scoutmaster who does not properly train his Scouts and lets the troop play basketball every weeknight and run wild on their campouts does not have a Scout-led troop.
-The Scouts leave their troop within the boundaries of the Scout Law and Oath, Church in BSA policies and gospel principles.
-Scouts “do the things that scouts do,” of which there are many examples in the Boy Scout Handbook, Troop Program Features, Volume I, Volume II and Volume III, Troop Program Resources.
+The Scouts lead their troop within the boundaries of the Scout Law and Oath, Church and BSA policies, and gospel principles.
+Scouts “do the things that Scouts do,” of which there are many examples in the Boy Scout Handbook, Program Features for Troops, Teams, and Crews (Volume I, Volume II and Volume III), and Troop Program Resources.
 Within those boundaries, the Scouts are “free to choose.”

 Part of our job as adult leaders is to ensure that the Scouts play by the rules.
 In teaching this principle, Clarke Green uses the analogy of how we teach a boy how to play a sport.
 “Imagine a basketball game where the players were carrying the ball rather than dribbling.
 You ask a coach why and they tell you; ‘the players all decided they’d rather play this way.’
 Can you still call that game ‘basketball’?”